 The College has also signed a Certificate of Agreement assuring that the institution may use up to 50 % of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Relief for the Institution to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus so long as such costs do not include payment to contractors for the provision of pre-enrollment recruitment activities, including marketing and advertising; endowments; or capital outlays associated with facilities related to athletics, sectarian instruction or religious worship (collectively referred to as “Recipient’s Institutional Costs”.

-In total, Johnson College has received $559,569 in grant funding from the Department pursuant to the College’s Certification and Agreement for both Emergency Financial Aid to Students and Institutional Support.
+In total, Johnson College has received $1,339224,439 in grant funding from the Department pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students under the CRRSAA and ARP (a)(1) and (a)(4) programs.

-To apply for the CARES Act grant, please fill out the application here.
-Once the application is completed, Johnson College will issue CARES Act grants by paper check within five (5) business days.
-Checks will be mailed to the student address on file.
-Students, if you need to update your address, please do so before filling out the application.
-You may update your address by emailing registrar@johnson.edu.
+To apply for the CARES Act grant, students filled out the application here.
+Once the application is completed, Johnson College issued CARES Act grants by paper check within five (5) business days.
+Checks were mailed to the student address on file.

 *Special Conditions: In some instances, the Financial Aid Office can consider special circumstances (such as job loss) that are not reflected by information provided on the FAFSA.
 Contact the Financial Aid Office for the appropriate Professional Judgment forms.
 You will be required to submit supporting documentation before your situation is reviewed.